TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 export default greeting = "Hello, Odinite!";
 ```

 Now in our `two.js`, we can default import that string!
 Remember, since we're importing something that was default exported, we can name it whatever we want.
-It doesn't have to be called `greeting` if you don't want it to be.
-We just have to give it a name and provide the path to the file we're importing from.
+It doesn't have to be called `greeting` if we don't want it to be.
+We just have to give it a name, then provide the path to the file we're importing from.

 ```javascript
 // two.js